 - Enjoy the same Kings Canyon scenic drive back to the entrance.

-1) Check out the Sequoia tree areas in Kings Canyon National Park (5 areas):
+See the Sequoia tree areas in Kings Canyon National Park (5 areas):

 When you enter the park from road 180 (where I recommend you start), you’ll immediately see several Sequoia trees so whether or not you’re planning on seeing Sequoia National Park, the good news is that you’ll still be able to see them here and in fact, there are at least 5 areas within Kings Canyon NP which house a ton of Sequoia trees.